microprediction/chess/README.md

 # chess

+Looking for your own rating time series?
+See the analysis directory.

 This little repo comprises little more than [one little script](https://github.com/microprediction/chess/blob/main/set.py), but that's all it takes to use the general purpose prediction [api](http://api.microprediction.org/) and forecast bullet and blitz chess ratings for top players: